 You Are Not Your Slide Deck

 When I was first introduced to presentations in the business world I was appalled.
 I realized that people thought that their slide deck was their presentation.
 As a musician, that would be like assuming the piece of music you’re playing is the only thing that matters, when in reality, how you stand, your body language and of course, your talent and the way you play your instrument are hugely important.
-That’s why we pay big money to go see performers on stage.
+That’s why we pay big money to go see the performers on stage.
 Even why you walk on the stage is important, as Constantin Stanislovski (1863–1938) pointed out in his famous “Method”.

 I apply the same approach to executive coaching.
 You want to be seen as a leader?
 You have to act and talk like a leader, and be clear about why you are there.
-Through my work, I’ve developed a simple formula to use to make sure you show up that way…simple, but requiring a shift from “content is king.”
+Through my work, I’ve developed a simple formula to use to make sure you show up that way…simple, but requires a shift from “content is king.”
 It is so powerful that 80% of my clients get promoted or move on to a preferred position.